 Our guides are great at engaging with all ages and children often delight us with their own observations and contributions to the guided walk.
 We recommend either our Seasonal Forest Highlights walk (50 minutes) if you'd like to explore the variations of the seasons: fungi, flowers, seeds and nesting birds.
 The Tautari wetlands (visited only with a guide) is home to our two taonga species, the tuatara whose ancestors were on earth when the dinosaurs roamed and the beautiful takahē family.
 There are less than 500 takahē left.
 Enjoy spotting tuatara or watch the takahē receive a supplementary feed.

 We recommend our classic Ancient Forest Guided Walk (1.5 hours).
 These leisurely guided walking tours will introduce you to some of our local plants, trees and birds and the stories of the history of this ambitious conservation project.
 Our guides can accommodate you on gently graded walking tracks at your pace.

 Our fabulous team of educators, full of both teaching and local experience deliver curriculum-linked education programmes.

 Rōngoa Rākau, Māori herbal medicine

-The Rōngoa Rākau tour is a recent and special addition to our tours.
+The Rōngoa Rākau walk is a recent and special addition to our guided walk.
 Led by a local rongoā rākau practitioner you'll learn about local plants and trees used in traditional Māori healing and wellbeing.
 The guide will introduce you to the tikanga associated with harvesting, preparing and using plants for rongoā.